 Instructions

 - Heat the olive oil in a heavy bottom saucepan over medium heat.
-Add the pearl onion into the pan and cook for 2 minutes or until golden in color.
-Stir the onion frequently while it cooks.
+Add the pearl onion to the pan and cook for 2 minutes or until golden in color.
+Stirring occasionally while it cooks.2 tablespoons olive oil, 8 . oz whole pearl onion, peeled

-- Serve over lamb, duck, or steak, loosen the sauce with more liquid, and use it as a salad dressing.
+- Serve over lamb, duck, or steak; loosen the sauce with more liquid (chicken stock or water) and use it as a salad dressing.

 Notes